Skip to main content

 When the radiant heat dies

-In Philadelphia, winter is more than snow.
-It is infrastructure under stress.
-Old row homes lose heat fast.
-Pipes freeze inside outside walls.
-The grid in Fishtown and Kensington is famous for icing up during ice storms.
 In Medicine 3.0, we plan for unlikely but high-impact events.
 A 3-day power outage in February is more than uncomfortable.
 For someone with diabetes, heart disease, or an older neighbor on the same block, it can be life-threatening.
 The goal is not just to survive.
 It is to keep your body in balance, what doctors call homeostasis.

 The science: how the body handles cold

-Your body burns more calories trying to stay warm than you might expect.
 A few things happen at once when you get cold for a long time.

 • Brown fat thermogenesis.
 Brown adipose tissue (BAT) is a special kind of fat that burns sugar to make heat.
-When this kicks in, your blood sugar can drop quickly, especially if you have not eaten.
+When this kicks in, your blood sugar can drop quickly, particularly if you have not eaten.

 • Vasoconstriction.
 Cold air makes your blood vessels narrow to keep heat in your core.
 That raises your blood pressure, which is hard on your heart.